Nicole S Johnson

 Nicole brings 20+ years of experience in the social service worker field, holding both front line and management positions.
 Her area of expertise is in the area of trauma/violence against women and children, including working with women who have experienced woman abuse, sexual violence, child abuse and sexual harassment.
 Nicole has held various positions at two Sexual Assault/Rape Crisis Centres in Ontario, including as a Counsellor, Public Educator, and Volunteer Program/Crisis Line Manager and as an Executive Director.
 In New York City, Nicole held the position of Clinical Coordinator for a national victim services organization, where she managed a team of 100 crisis counsellors managing four 24 crisis hotlines and led the first response to victims/families impacted by the September 11th terrorist attack.
 Nicole has also led several community development initiatives and held the Community Coordinator position with the Peel Committee Against Woman Abuse working with a collaborative of over 40 social service agencies in the Region of Peel.

 Nicole’s formal education includes a BA in Psychology/Sociology, a Diploma in Assaulted Women and Children’s Counselling Advocacy and a Master’s in Education.
 She is a certified trainer in Non Violent Physical Crisis Intervention (CPI) through the International CPI Institute, a Compassion Fatigue Specialist and is trained in Masters level REIKI.

-Nicole’s teaching style is guided by several social work and adult education theories and techniques, incorporating an Anti-Racism/Anti-Oppression, empowerment, strength based model and student centric framework.
+Nicole’s teaching style is guided by several social work and adult education theories and techniques, incorporating an Anti-Racism/Anti-Oppression, Trauma Informed Practice, strength based model and student centric framework.
 She is passionate about working alongside her students to help them enhance their helping skills and advocacy skills to be change agents in their own communities.